-- Sec.
-9. ONE-TIME PUBLIC TRANSIT MONIES; GREEN MOUNTAIN

-TRANSIT; FARE COLLECTION, EVALUATION, AND
+Sec.
+5. ONE-TIME PUBLIC TRANSIT MONIES; GREEN MOUNTAIN TRANSIT; FARE COLLECTION, EVALUATION, AND

+REORGANIZATION; REPORT

-REORGANIZATION; REPORT - (a) Project addition.
+- (a) Project addition.
 The following project is added to the Agency of Transportation's Proposed Fiscal Year 2025 Transportation Program: Increased One-Time Monies for Public Transit for Fiscal Year 2025. - (b) Authorization.
 Spending authority for Increased One-Time Monies for Public Transit for Fiscal Year 2025 is authorized as follows:

 FY25 As Proposed As Amended Change

-Other 0 630,000 630,000
+Other 0 1,000,000 1,000,000

-Total 0 630,000 630,000
+Total 0 1,000,000 1,000,000

 Sources of funds

-State 0 630,000 630,000
+State 0 1,000,000 1,000,000

-Total 0 630,000 630,000
+Total 0 1,000,000 1,000,000

-(c) Federal monies.
-The Agency shall utilize available federal monies in lieu of the authorization in subsection (b) of this section to the greatest extent practicable, provided that there is no negative impact on any local public transit providers.

-- (d) Implementation.
+- (c) Federal monies.
+The Agency shall utilize available federal monies in lieu of the authorization in subsection (b) of this section to the greatest extent practicable, provided that there is no negative impact on any local public transit providers. - (d) Implementation.
 The Agency shall distribute the authorization in subsection (b) of this section to Green Mountain Transit as one-time bridge funding for fiscal year 2025 while Green Mountain Transit stabilizes its finances, adjusts its service levels, and transitions to a sustainable funding model. - (e) Conditions; report.
-As a condition of receiving the grant funding,

-Green Mountain Transit shall do all of the following: - (1) begin collecting fares for urban and commuter transit service not later than June 1, 2024; - (2) in coordination with the Agency of Transportation, Special Service specialized services currently provided, and prepare a proposed implementation plan, including a three-year cost and revenue plan, for recommended service transitions; and - (3) submit to the House and Senate Committees on Transportation an interim report on or before November 15, 2024 and a final report on or before
+As a condition of receiving the grant funding, Green Mountain Transit shall do all of the following: - (1) begin collecting fares for urban and commuter transit service not later than June 1, 2024; - (2) in coordination with the Agency of Transportation, Special Service Transportation Agency, Rural Community Transportation, and Tri-Valley Transit, evaluate alternative options for delivering cost-effective urban fixed-route transit service, rural transit service, commuter service, and any other specialized services currently provided, and prepare a proposed implementation plan, including a three-year cost and revenue plan, for recommended service transitions; and - (3) submit to the House and Senate Committees on Transportation an interim report on or before November 15, 2024 and a final report on or before February 1, 2025, detailing the findings, recommendations, and implementation plan as described in subdivision (2) of this subsection.